rapyuta-robotics/rpg_monocular_pose_estimator/README.md

   This is the ratio of all combinations of 3 of the correspondences that yielded valid poses (i.e., were within the certainty_threshold), for a set of correspondences to be considered valid.

-* roi_boarder_thickness (int, default: 10, min: 0, max: 200)
+* roi_border_thickness (int, default: 10, min: 0, max: 200)

-  This is the thickness of the boarder (in pixels) around the predicted area of the LEDs in the image that defines the region of interest for image processing and detection of the LEDs.
+  This is the thickness of the border (in pixels) around the predicted area of the LEDs in the image that defines the region of interest for image processing and detection of the LEDs.

 #### Launch Files